robinzyb/cp2kdata/_sources/docs/dpdata_plugin.md

-# CP2KData Plugin for dpdata
+# CP2KData plugin for dpdata

 `CP2KData` supports a plugin for `dpdata`.
 When you install `CP2KData` using `pip`, the plugin for `dpdata` is automatically installed as well.